alecmanabat/Facebook-Chatbot/README.md

 ## Message the bot [here](https://www.facebook.com/messages/t/100015922144680)

 This is a WIP chatbot for Facebook Messenger mainly intended for group chats.
-Most of it is finished.

 Run with start.js to restart after crashes.